hckiang/font-new-heterodox-mono/README.md

 letters more uniform.
 So for some glyphs I have got a little creative, liberally deviating from the tradition while still taken care to retain the metalish feeling.
 Also the contrast has been slightly adjusted compared to Old Standard in order to improve readability in small size.

+In 2021, I added a "Bold" weight, although most professional type designers would perhaps rather call it "Medium" or "Semi-bold".
+I named it "Bold" anyway because some editors may not be smart enough to automatically pick up the name "Medium".
+In traditional non-coding typography, the medium weight is usually not strong enough to make a piece of text visually stand out from the long body text, but coding is a bit different, as nowadays most people use syntax highlighting or at least some sort of colour coding in their programming editors.
+In such an environment, the visual contrast is achieved primarily via colours but not font weights, where the latter only serves to add typographic variation and increase the contrast created by the colours.
+Therefore I decided to make a lighter bold weight, which is usually more comfortable to read in a smaller size but still can add some weight to the already colour-coded text.

 Further improvement may be to add more glyphs/language support.
 Greeks would be my priority if I had time because science is what I use this typeface for.
 Of course, any contribution is welcome.